brettnguyen/CollegeVSDemo/README.md

 A college based social media app that ranks colleges.
 Points are used for rankings and are obtained by a user from their respective college.
 Points are given based on the number of the number of upvotes a post gets.
 A post can be put into 1 of 6 categories.
 Parties, sports, Clubs, food, dorms, and other.

 # Build
-CollegeVS is built using xamarin forms for the front-end framework with C# as the back-end framework.
-The database that is used is Microsoft Azure.
+CollegeVS is built using xamarin forms for the front-end framework with C# as the back-end framework with an SQL Azure database.

 # Showcase and images
 <img src= https://user-images.githubusercontent.com/77566307/225459481-9b3ac999-db56-44f1-b26f-07dd898a2a68.png width="250" > <img src= https://user-images.githubusercontent.com/77566307/225459448-91ce690c-3271-41c4-8efd-eb1256204c43.png width="250" >